KartavyaSharma/personal-website-v0/src/content/posts/moving-on-from-my-current-cms.md

 # A sequel

 This was a very text-heavy post.
-I felt that before I delved into how I created my own script, I ought to explain the reason behind having to create in the first place.
+I felt that before I delved into how I created my script, I ought to explain the reasons for why I had to do it.
 Although this post didn't have any code, you can expect the second part to have a range of Python and Bash code blocks.
-Writing my own CM(Script) was a great experience in program composition, and writing large files.
+Overall, Writing my own CMS(cript) was a great experience in program composition, and writing large files.

-The script file could probably use some semblance of modularity to make it more readable and manageable, but I plan to address that problem later in the future.
+The script file could probably use some semblance of modularity to make it more readable and manageable, but I plan to address that problem in the future.
 As of now, I focused on keeping the file modular in terms of functions.
 As a result, no function performs more than one job.

 You can expect the second post to go up during the next few days.
 Until then, if you have any feedback or suggestions, shoot me an email, or comment below.